 The most influential part of my decision to want recovery was when the amazing people from Soaring Hope offered me their hearts and resources.
 They scooped me up like a scared little kitten, and protected me during my most vulnerable times.
 I was lost in every way, and without judgment they led me back to stable ground.

-LENS therapy and diligently working the Soaring Hope Recovery program is hands-down life changing.
+Diligently working the Soaring Hope Recovery program is hands-down life changing.
 And, I highly recommend it to anyone that has a personal desire to change and begin living a quality life.
 I finally feel happy, confident, alive, and present.
 I have a healthy amount of self-respect, and I sincerely feel hopeful about what the future holds.
 I can now trust myself to calmly and rationally deal with any tough situation that comes my way.

 Before these treatments, I felt depressed, helpless, angry and alone, because beer was my only friend.
 It’s almost like my brain reset itself and returned my core belief that stress and triggers are just small potatoes – that I really don’t need alcohol just to survive.
 My mind also fine-tuned my heart to remember love, and to show love to the good people out there – the ones that genuinely care about my life and happiness.